When people struggle to get enough sleep, they are often willing to do anything to get a restful night’s sleep.

-First things first, while studies into the question “does CBD help sleep” are in early days and needing extensive further investigation, so far, the vast majority have said yes, especially when it comes to CBD oil for sleep and anxiety.
+First things first, while studies into the question “does CBD help sleep” are in early days and need extensive further investigation, so far, the majority of scientists have said yes, especially when it comes to CBD for sleep and anxiety.

 A recent review of existing literature found that CBD is both a popular and effective treatment for insomnia which could help reduce daytime sleepiness and promote REM sleep.